xwmx/nb/README.md

   [`ffplay`](http://ffmpeg.org/ffplay.html) - Audio files
 - [`imgcat`](https://www.iterm2.com/documentation-images.html) - Images

-With other file types, `notes show` will open files in your system's preferred application for each type.
+When using `notes show` with other file types or if the above tools are not available, `notes show` will open files in your system's preferred application for each type.

 `notes show` is primarily intended for previewing notes and files within the terminal.
 To view files in the system's preferred GUI application,